joeylinnen/Analysis_Qilin_dataset/README.md

 Code for the MSc thesis *"Why Two-Column Grid Navigation Stays Flat: User Intent,*

-*Session Depth, and Ads in Mobile Feeds"* (Information Studies — Information Systems, University of Amsterdam).
+*Session Depth, and Ads in Mobile Feeds"* (Information Studies, Information Systems, University of Amsterdam).

 The analysis studies how users navigate two-column content grids on the mobile UGC platform Xiaohongshu (RedNote), using the **Qilin** dataset.
-It measures *column engagement* — whether a request's clicks span both columns or stay within one — and models it against user intent, session depth, and advertising exposure with a binary logistic regression (HC3 standard errors).
+It measures *column engagement*, whether a request's clicks span both columns or stay within one, and models it against user intent, session depth, and advertising exposure with a binary logistic regression (HC3 standard errors).

 ## Repository contents

-* `Qilin\_dataset\_analysis.ipynb` — the full, self-contained analysis notebook.
+* `Qilin\_dataset\_analysis.ipynb`, the full, self-contained analysis notebook.
-It rebuilds the dataset **from the raw Qilin release** and reproduces every table and figure in the thesis: the preprocessing summary, SQ1–SQ3, the joint logistic regression, and the three figures.
+It rebuilds the dataset from the raw Qilin release and reproduces every table and figure in the thesis: the preprocessing summary, SQ1–SQ3, the joint logistic regression, and the three figures.
-* `results/` — the generated outputs, committed for convenience so they can be viewed without re-running the notebook: the three figures (PNG), every results table (CSV), and a `summary.txt` of the headline numbers.
+* `results/, the generated outputs, committed for convenience so they can be viewed without re-running the notebook: the three figures (PNG), every results table (CSV), and a `summary.txt` of the headline numbers.
 These are produced by the final cell of the notebook on a full run.